Steve Schirripa: Film and television

 He has appeared on the Tonight Show more than 40 times as a guest and as a correspondent.
 Schirripa hosted NBC's poker game show, Face the Ace, with the premiere episode airing on August 1, 2009.
 In the fall of 2010, Schirripa had a guest star role in the digital comedy short film, Lil DPC, from writer/director Michael Ratner, which also features rapper Fat Joe and Blink 182's Mark Hoppus.

 In 2011 and 2012, Schirripa hosted and narrated the television true-crime series Nothing Personal, which premiered in the US on Investigation Discovery and in the UK on History.
 The series featured an often humorous take on true stories and reenactments of murders-for-hire.
 In addition to hosting the hour-long programs, Schirripa was one of the program's executive producers.
 Subsequently, Schirripa hosted Karma's a B*tch!, also for Investigation Discovery.

 He has also guest-starred in the American version of Top Gear.
 Schirripa played Sonny Rosselli in A Poet Long Ago, a short film written by Pete Hamill and directed by Bob Giraldi, which gained entry into a number of film festivals in 2013.

 In 2014, Schirripa played Joey on the ABC series Black Box, did voice acting in an episode of American Dad! entitled "Stan Goes on the Pill", and played Vito in the silver screen adaptation Jersey Boys, directed by Clint Eastwood.
-He will play Father Ed in Chasing Yesterday, a film by writer/director Joseph Pernice, as well as be in the film Houses, by writer/director Jenner Furst, alongside Sopranos co-stars Michael Imperioli and John Ventimiglia.
+He will play Father Ed in Chasing Yesterday, a film by writer/director Joseph Pernice, as well as appear in the film Houses by writer/director Jenner Furst, alongside Sopranos co-stars Michael Imperioli and John Ventimiglia.

-Starting in 2015, Schirripa has played Det.
+From 2015 to the show's conclusion, Schirripa played Det.
 Anthony Abetemarco, an investigator who works with assistant district attorney Erin Reagan on the CBS series Blue Bloods.

 In July 2017, Schirripa appeared in a segment on John Oliver's satirical news show Last Week Tonight satirizing Boris Epshteyn and the right-wing tone of mandatory segments given to member stations by the Sinclair Broadcast Group.

-Schirripa co-hosts a podcast with Michael Imperioli called Talking Sopranos, which began on April 6, 2020.
+Schirripa co-hosted a podcast with Michael Imperioli called Talking Sopranos, which began on April 6, 2020.
 The two provide inside info as they follow The Sopranos series episode by episode.
 By September 2020, the podcast had reached over five million downloads.
 On September 17, 2020, Imperioli and Schirripa signed a deal with HarperCollins book imprint William Morrow and Company to write an oral history of the show; the book titled Woke Up This Morning: The Definitive Oral History of The Sopranos was released on November 2, 2021.

+He said in interviews in 2025 that he would be appearing in some episodes of Dexter: Resurrection.